a-akulynichev/md_test/README.md

 - uspeed - upper threshold of vehicle speed, km/h
 - dspeed - lower threshold of vehicle speed, km / h The parameters of the `autostart_gps_filters` filter determine the periodicity with which the mobile application receives and sends GPS system data to the server for further processing.
 The `autostart_gps_filters` filter starts working  after trip start validation and has the logic:
-- if the current GPS speed >= dspeed and GPS speed < uspeed and the previous filtering state differs from the current one, then apply a new filter by time = time (in seconds) and filter by distance = distance (in meters).
+- if the urrent GPS speed >= dspeed and GPS speed < uspeed and the previous filtering state differs from the current one, then apply a new filter by time = time (in seconds) and filter by distance = distance (in meters).
 - If the previous speed value was within the same limits as the current one, then do not change the filter characteristics.
 The autostart_gps_filters filter with default parameter values is a variable with  JSON of the type: